 Clinical Training Opportunities

-Student Counseling and Career Services at Northeastern Illinois University provides training opportunities for those pursuing careers in Counseling or Clinical Psychology.
+Student Counseling Services at Northeastern Illinois University provides training opportunities for those pursuing careers in Counseling or Clinical Psychology.
 We offer both a Postdoctoral Fellowship and Pre-doctoral Psychotherapy Practicum opportunities.

 Mission and Philosophy of Training